Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

+---
+layout: post
+title: Note on Semantic Vision Task
+author: Binxu Wang
+date: Feb 4th, 2020
+comments: true
+use_math: true
+categories: [computer science]
+tags: [academic note, computer vision, computer science, machine learning]
+typora-copy-images-to: ../assets/img/notes/cv2
+---

 # Semantics Vision Task

 Note semantics and geometric reasoning is conceptually similar to each other

-* Stereo and Optical flow is about finding correspondance / matches.
+* Stereo and Optical flow is about finding correspondence / matches.
-* Object recognition in some sense is finding correspondance w.r.t. a template, and make the template match the observation.
+* Object recognition in some sense is finding correspondence w.r.t. a template, and make the template match the observation.